-Do you cook at home more often because it's healthier and less expensive than eating out or ordering in?
+Do you cook at home more often because it's more nutritious and less expensive than eating out or ordering in?
 If so, you probably spend more time shopping for and preparing meals, too.

 Tap into some of our favorite freezer tips and tricks: